yyc12345/libcmo21/README.md

 These features will be accepted as soon as possible.

-* The bug fix of Virtools file reader.
+* The bug fix of any existing code.
 * Class layout, `Load()` functions of following `CKObject` based classes.
-  - `CK3dEntity`
+  - None
 * Class layout, and `LoadData()` functions of following `CKBaseManager` based classes.
   - `CKAttributeManager`